ChiragSaini03/Python---MySQL/README.md

 # Python---MySQL
-Use PYTHON to control MySQL
+How to Use PYTHON to Control MySQL